theguy000/donut.py/README.md

 - The `resize.py` script is designed to work with Windows PowerShell or cmd windows.
 If you're using a different terminal, you may need to modify this script for it to work correctly.

 - The `donut.py` script uses the terminal size to calculate the donut's position and size.
 If your terminal window is too small or big, you may not see the full animation.

+##Credit
+This code is inspired by Andy Sloane blog post where he explained how he wrote C code for rotating ASCII donut. https://www.a1k0n.net/2011/07/20/donut-math.html